Creating a Turnitin Assignment in Courses

 - Click Add.

-- In the Turnitin Service section, check the Use Turnitin box and set the other checkboxes as appropriate.
-NOTE: We strongly recommend that instructors share the Turnitin originality report with their students.
+- We strongly recommend that instructors share the Turnitin originality report with their students.

 - Set any other options as you determine best for this assignment.
 Refer to the built-in Sakai tool-tips in the Assignments tool.
 The same information is available in the Faculty Guides.

-- Scroll down to the bottom of the page can click the Post button.
+- Scroll down to the bottom of the page and click the Post button.